First Corinthians 14:23

 14 Paul is continuing with the theme concerning the difference between speaking

-unbelievers will be present to see and to hear what takes place in the
+is that sometimes unbelievers will be present to see and to hear what takes

-congregation.
-Suppose there was a visitor and the visitor saw Christians
+place in the congregation.
+Suppose there was a visitor and the visitor saw

 But instead of speaking in an unknown

-language, you speak forth the Word of God and an unbelievers
+language, if you speak forth the Word of God and an unbeliever is present, a

-is present, a much different effect can often be seen to take place.
-First
+much different effect can often be seen to take place.
+First Corinthians

 In First Corinthians 14:26-28 the Bible